skellis46/finger-pointing-moon/case-for-support.md

 >How are these all researcher-development activities?

 I have been an artist for 30 years, and an artist in the academy for 20+ years.
 In this time, I have pursued and developed individual research practices that have led to small-scale outcomes.
 I have also tended to resist expansive or wider public dissemination and engagement strategies (with the exception of blogging).
-The project's development plan builds on the research component of this proposal.
-The plan will enhance my role within practice-research, and significantly develop the influence and importance of my research to artist-scholars (and communities of interest) by helping me acquire four new capabilities: 1) communicate and contextualise niche and complex ideas about fundamental epistemics of practice-research beyond the practice-research field and also to the wider public; 2) demonstrate leadership in methodological advances in practice-research; 3) develop and support a broad cross-disciplinary community of active artist-scholars; and 4) to create a range of collaborative opportunities with academic and non-academic stake-holders within and outside of dance and the performing arts.
+The project's development plan builds on the research component of this proposal. **add how this happens - be specific** The plan will enhance my role within practice-research, and develop the influence and importance of my research to artist-scholars (and communities of interest) by helping me acquire four new capabilities: 1) communicate and contextualise niche and complex ideas about fundamental epistemics of practice-research beyond the practice-research field and also to the wider public; 2) demonstrate leadership in methodological advances in practice-research; 3) develop and support a broad cross-disciplinary community of active artist-scholars; and 4) to create a range of collaborative opportunities with academic and non-academic stake-holders within and outside of dance and the performing arts.

 These four capabilities will be developed through four bold activities and outputs: